 However, the timeline has been moved to the right of the scope section, and each issue has its corresponding schedule bar.
 The schedule bars are displayed in the timeline, according to how these are scheduled, as displayed in the following sample plan.

 Previously, using the themes report, you could apply a monochromatic, single-level view of your plan, to distinguish different work streams (projects, teams, and more) into separate swimlanes.

 In the improved interface, you can now mix and match grouping and coloring options, which let you visually display more details to your audience.
 This also makes it easier for your audience to consume your plan in greater detail.

 Sample plan, with issues grouped by project, and issues colored by status

 |Viewing dependencies in the timeline|

 Previously, you would know if an issue has a dependency if the issue has a light blue bar in either end in the timeline.
 These visual indicators are not obvious, and are not intuitive to use.

 Sample plan with issue that have dependencies

-In the improved interface, you can view the dependencies of an issue from the dependency columns in the fields section.
+In the improved interface, we're making it easier for you to keep track of any dependencies in your plan.
+You can view the dependencies of an issue from the dependency columns in the fields section.
 You can also click the number of dependencies at either end of a schedule bar accordingly.
 See Managing dependencies for more information.

 Sample plan, with issues having dependencies